-Which city is cheaper, Bangkok or Similan Islands?
+Which place is cheaper, Bangkok or Similan Islands?

 These are the overall average travel costs for the two destinations.